AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 <br>

 Target system firmware version: `11.17.0-50`
-<br>and future FW versions, unless major changes were made to Home Menu
+<br>and future FW versions, unless major changes are made to Home Menu

 The system font is a separate system file.
 To install a custom system font, [go here](/3DS-Custom-System-Fonts).